-The bongos main musical function is to create complex rhythmic accompaniment.
-It also provides stability to the music.
-Because of this, rhythmic patterns were created for this instrument.
-The toque martillo, or “hammer-style,” is one of the best-known patterns.
-It can create a sequence of eight different sounds and timbres.
-Even so, the bongos are capable of enormous sonic possibilities.
-Bongos can produce sounds with different pitches and diverse timbres.
-This has inspired the bongos us as a solo instrument.
-It's an ideal instrument to fill spaces dedicated to rhythmic improvisation.
+The main musical function of the bongo is that of creating a complex rhythmic accompaniment that provides great stability to the music.
+This has allowed for the development of patterns, or rhythmic schemes, specifically created for this instrument.
+The toque martillo, or “hammer-style,” is one of the best-known patterns that can create a sequence of eight different sounds and timbres.
+Nevertheless, the bongos are capable of enormous possibilities in the production of sounds with different pitches and very diverse timbres.
+This has inspired the player to use the bongo as a solo instrument, becoming an ideal instrument to fill spaces dedicated to rhythmic improvisation.

-Since its historic beginnings, the bongo adapted to the expressive needs of son.
-Perhaps this was the reason two different styles exist: 1.
-Son Montuno, that covers the regions of Santiago de Cuba and of Manzanillo; and, 2. changüí, in the territory of Guantánamo.
-The only real difference is the changüí-style bongo is larger.
-It is also know as bongó de monte (or mountain-style bongo).
-This produces tones lower in pitch than its counterpart used in the son montuno.
+Since its historic beginnings, the bongo adapted to the expressive needs of Son.
+Perhaps this was the reason that there exists two different styles: 1.
+Son Montuno, that covers the regions of Santiago de Cuba and of Manzanillo; and, 2.
+Changüí, in the territory of Guantánamo.
+Nevertheless, the only substantial difference is that the Changüí-style bongo, also known as bongó de monte (or mountain-style bongo), has greater dimensions and therefore produces tones lower in pitch than its counterpart used in the Son Montuno.

-When the son sextets invaded the cities of Cuba in the first decades of the 20th century they brought the bongo.
-They were then utilized in many diverse music forms adopted from the urban son.
-Bongos were soon used in other, diverse, accompaniment and musical styles.
-Examples include: the canción cubana (or the Cuban song),the bolero and the canción trovadoresca (or troubadour-style song).
-Bongos are also used in the countryside in western Cuba, and used in punto guajiro or punto cubano.
+When the Son sextets invaded the cities of Cuba in the first decades of the 20th century they brought with them the bongo.
+The instrument then began to be utilized in the very diverse music forms that were adopted from the urban Son and became a part of other instrumental groups that combined the accompaniment styles of many diverse musical styles, such as: the canción cubana (or the Cuban song), bolero and the canción trovadoresca (or troubadour-style song).
+Previously the bongo had been associated with the countryside of western Cuba and was used in different musical settings belonging to the punto guajiro or punto Cubana.

 The bongo is one of the national musical instruments that was born in Cuba.
-The bongos popularity goes beyond its roots in son.
-Bongos are now used in various genres of rock music and international pop music, as well as, jazz and salsa.
+It has achieved greater approval during the 20th century in various genres of rock music and international pop music, as well as, jazz and salsa.